 Tasty Variations to Try:

-- Roasted garlic aioli: Swap raw garlic for roasted garlic to get a milder, sweeter flavor that feels less sharp.
+- Roasted garlic aioli: Swap raw garlic for roasted cloves.
+It gave a milder taste that paired nicely with steak.

 Serving Suggestions: